kayceesrk/Notes/mynotes/_posts/2014-04-16-Local-Specification.markdown

 categories: Research Notes
 ---

+The analysis described in this article is deprecated.
+See [CoordFree][CoordFree] for the new version.

 Our goal is to describe a specification language that can only express such consistency assertions that can be *locally checked and enforced without coordination* (Coordination-free).
 For example, total order of all operations